Zifah/Nigeria-Bank-Account-NUBAN-Algorithm/README.md

 ## Setting up

 - Clone the repo.
+- Navigate to the project root folder via terminal.
 - Assuming node is installed on your computer:
-  - Restore the node packages which the application depends on using `npm install` from terminal.
+  - Restore the node packages which the application depends on using `npm install`.
-  - Run `node index.js` from terminal.
+  - Run `node index.js`.

 ## API Endpoints